Committee: Board of Directors

 - Working with the Deputy Executive Directors or Executive Director, resolve any issues arising where staff performance impacts volunteer leader teams’ ability to achieve their objectives.

-- Manage unconscious bias in decision making and the assessment of practices, policies and procedures.
+- Lead the assessment of relevant practices, policies and procedures of the board.

 - Foster an inclusive environment by increasing accessibility and participation from underrepresented groups, individuals, and institutions.

 - Seek to learn and understand the multicultural perspectives of member leaders, our constituents, and stakeholders to align with the NAFSA Diversity and Inclusion Statement.

 The VP/PDE works most closely with his/her colleagues on the Executive Committee and the

 chair streams of the three knowledge communities EA, IEM, and ISSS, and the chairs of RAC, LDC, MC, and TCS.
 S/he serves as manager and coach for the leaders in his/her purview and holds them accountable for meeting the objectives set in their annual work plans.
 The VP/PDE also has representative duties with other leadership groups, such as regional teams, and with the broader membership, participating in meetings at the annual conference, the Washington Leadership Meeting (WLM), regional conferences and if requested, regional team meetings.

 The VP/PDE works most closely with the Deputy Executive Director for Leadership and